UN group chairs unveil zero draft for sustainable development goals

 The formulation of a proposed set of sustainable development goals moved a step closer in June following the release of a zero draft for consideration by a designated UN group.

-A UN group tasked with formulating a proposed set of sustainable development goals (SDGs) will for the first time consider a zero draft of a possible text at its next meeting later this month, officials confirmed earlier this week.
+A UN group tasked with formulating a proposed set of sustainable development goals (SDGs) will for the first time consider a zero draft of a possible text at their next meeting later this month, officials confirmed earlier this week.

 In an accompanying letter circulated to UN members, the co-chairs reminded delegations that the group’s next week-long session would be preceded by three days of informal meetings from 9-11 June.
 While these gatherings will not pre-empt the official work, OWG participants have been urged to use this as an opportunity to take stock of the proposed goals, their targets, and means of implementation.

 “As stated at OWG11, we would strongly request that delegations move directly into focused consideration of the proposed goals and targets contained in the zero draft in order to make progress towards a successful and timely conclusion of the report for onward submission to the General Assembly for appropriate action,” the co-chairs’ letter read.

 The SDG effort – a direct result of a UN Conference on Sustainable Development (Rio+20) held in June 2012 – is part of a broader process to develop a post-2015 development agenda that would replace the current eight headline Millennium Development Goals once they expire next year.